ag-piyush/to-do-app/README.md

 # ToDo Application

-A smooth todo application made on ReactJs and hosted on [github pages](https://ag-piyush.github.io/to-do-app/)
+A smooth todo application made on ReactJs and hosted on [Netlify](https://to-do-piyush.netlify.app/)